Jim Evans (artist): Digital media

 The move into electronic media led to the founding of The Big Gun Project.
 The Big Gun Project was conceived as a loosely organized artistic electronic commune made up of artists, designers, writers, and computer programmers.
 The Big Gun Project was responsible for creating early websites such as The Crash Site, FilmZone, and Salvo.
 The Big Gun Project's work-for-hire initiatives led to the completion of many web sites for major motion pictures.
-Among them, Men in Black, Tomorrow Never Dies, Seven, Jackie Chan's Rumble in the Bronx, The Mummy, The Big Lebowski, and Fear and Loathing in Las Vegas, which was done in collaboration with the film director Terry Gilliam.
-On the music side, the Big Gun Project built web sites for The Beastie Boys, The Ozzfest, Grand Royal Records, and The Tibetan Freedom Concert.
+Among them, Men in Black, Tomorrow Never Dies, Seven, Jackie Chan's Rumble in the Bronx, The Mummy, The Big Lebowski, and Fear and Loathing in Las Vegas, which was done in collaboration with film director Terry Gilliam.
+On the music side, the Big Gun Project built websites for The Beastie Boys, The Ozzfest, Grand Royal Records, and the Tibetan Freedom Concert.

-In the late 1990s Evans worked as the Executive Creative Director for Al Teller's online label Atomic Pop.
-He was in charge of interface design, content creation, web site development for artists signed to the label, and interactive game design.
-While at Atomic Pop he created sites, videos, and games, for Public Enemy, Ice-T, The Black Eyed Peas, and Smashing Pumpkins.
+In the late 1990s, Evans worked as the Executive Creative Director for Al Teller's online label Atomic Pop.
+He was in charge of interface design, content creation, website development for artists signed to the label, and interactive game design.
+While at Atomic Pop, he created sites, videos, and games, for Public Enemy, Ice-T, The Black Eyed Peas, and Smashing Pumpkins.

 Current

 Evans resides in Malibu with his wife and business partner Nancy Lucas Evans.
 He is the Executive Creative Director and owner of the Division 13 Design Group, a web-based design firm specializing in the collaboration of art and technology.
-With clients like Sony Pictures, DreamWorks Animation, Lionsgate, Orion Pictures, Universal, Paramount, and Warner Bros, he does web sites, marketing campaigns, games, apps, videos, animations, and poster art for films.
-Titles he has worked on include Kung Fu Panda, Madagascar, How To Train Your Dragon, Shrek, Ice Age, the SAW series, The Ring, Star Trek Beyond, Angry Birds, Don’t Breathe, and Teenage Mutant Ninja Turtles: Out of the Shadows.
+With clients like Sony Pictures, DreamWorks Animation, Lionsgate, Orion Pictures, Universal, Paramount, and Warner Bros, he does websites, marketing campaigns, games, apps, videos, animations, and poster art for films.
+Titles he has worked on include Kung Fu Panda, Madagascar, How to Train Your Dragon, Shrek, Ice Age, the SAW series, The Ring, Star Trek Beyond, Angry Birds, Don't Breathe, and Teenage Mutant Ninja Turtles: Out of the Shadows.